 Now it’s your turn to launch an intranet

-These 50 ideas represent just a tiny sampling of what’s possible for an intranet launch.
+These 50 ideas represent just a tiny sampling of what’s possible for an intranet launch campaign.
 You can find inspiration in advertising, in public marketing, and even in business and history books.

 Hopefully this list of intranet launch ideas provides a spark of inspiration to help you get the most from your intranet software.
 The next step is to combine your own creativity with your company’s unique culture to find the ideas that will work best for your intranet launch.
 Good luck!

 Have questions?
 Get in touch!
 We're always happy to hear from you.